wangqinNick/tp/docs/DeveloperGuide.md

     will be added to the Module.

 ### 8.7 Undo the previous command
+**Do note that `undo` will only undo the last command that edited the data files, namely commands with a `PromptType` of `EDIT`.
+Hence, this refers to the addition and deletion of Tasks, Modules and Lessons while excluding `timetable -reset`**
-1. Undo previous action:
+1. Undo:
-    1. Test case: `undo`, after the user has input in an initial command.\
+    1. Test case: `undo`, after the user has input `add -t finish work`.\
-    Expected: The previous Command that was input will be undone.
-Details of the success of the undone will be shown.
+    Expected: The task `finish work` is added to the task list.
+As the AddTaskCommand has a `PromptType` of `EDIT`, the addition of the task: `finish work` to the task list will be undone.
+Details of the successful undo will be shown.
-    2. Test case: `undo`, without any initial input by the user.\
+    2. Test case: `undo`, without any prior commands with a `PromptType` of `EDIT` since the program launch.\
-    Expected: Due to the fact that there is nothing to undo as there was no user input, details of the associated error message will be shown.
+    Expected: Due to the fact that there have been no commands with a `PromptType` of `EDIT`, nothing will be undone and details of the associated error message will be shown.

 ### 8.8 Saving data
 **Do note that if you exit the application without entering `bye`, ra.VI will still be able to retrieve data that was